terra-campaigns/unsettled/directory/Sigisfarne/Ayrrin.md

 What kind of wood is your bow made from?
 White Ash (d6, bulky).
 Can be used in place of a shield in melee combat (+1 Armour).

+Took the wife and son of a violent husband to the druids.

 ## Carries the Scaled Mace (d8)

 - Wooden, looks ceremonial, aptly made